leJTA/algo-compiler/README.md

-# algo_compiler
+# algo-compiler

-algo_compiler is a program that compiles and executes source code written in an algorithmic language.
+algo-compiler is a program that compiles and executes source code written in an algorithmic language.

 ## Installation